K18thi/fmcg-business-insights-assistant/README.md

 * Which region generates the most revenue?
 * Which promotion performs best?
-* Where are stockouts occurring?
+* Where are we seeing inventory issues?
 * What are our top-selling products?
 * Which products generate the highest revenue?

 ---

+## Future Enhancements

+Potential improvements include:

+* Sales Forecasting
+* Demand Prediction
+* Inventory Optimization
+* Real-Time Data Integration
+* Advanced Interactive Dashboards
+* Machine Learning Based Recommendations

+---

 ## Business Outcome

-The solution demonstrates how business analytics can be combined with conversational interaction to help decision-makers quickly understand sales performance, promotion effectiveness, inventory challenges, and product trends using a single interface.
+The solution demonstrates how business analytics can be combined with conversational interaction and interactive dashboards to help decision-makers quickly understand sales performance, promotion effectiveness, inventory trends, and product performance using a single interface.